autonomous-testing/dronjo/README.md

 Our demo app to test and demonstrate bots we are building.

-You can find here very simple dron eCommerce application and 3 level of tests:
+You can find here very simple dron eCommerce application.
+To demonstrate our autonomous testing we implemented 3 level of tests:
 1. Standard automated functional regression testing in implemented in Playwright with TypeScript
 2. Wopee assistant: Standard automated functional regression testing assisted by autonomous visual regression testing assistant.
 3. Wopee bot: Fully autonomous visual regrasion testing bot conducting smoke test with 10 interactions.